periode/thesis/bibliography.md

 - poetique des codes, paloque-berges [x]
 - the role of programming in digital art, andrews
 - a poem is a machine to think with, baldwin
+- baldwin, The Internet Unconscious: On the Subject of Electronic Literature (International Texts in Critical Media Aesthetics)

 ## aesthetics